Building a Reusable Library of Dashboard Blocks

 - Test your block.
 Before publishing to the library, test your block with various parameter combinations to ensure it behaves as expected in all scenarios.

-- Maintenance.
+- Plan for maintenance.
 Consider how you'll handle updates to your blocks.
 Major changes might warrant a new block rather than modifying an existing one that's already in use.

-- Documentation.
-Beyond the in-code metadata, maintain comprehensive documentation about your block library, including when to use specific blocks, common customization patterns, real-world examples.
+- Document beyond code.
+Maintain comprehensive documentation about your block library, including when to use specific blocks, common customization patterns, and real-world examples.